substack/dataplex/readme.markdown

 Passing in a custom `opts.route` is useful if you want to define your routes outside of a connection callback more similarly to how http routers are typically used.
 Consult the `example/router` directory for an example.

-The `opts.maxDepth` you specify will be passed directly through to [multiplex](https://npmjs.org/package/multiplex).
-You might need to adjust this value if you generate many hundreds of events simultaneously on different streams.

-You can give an `opts.missing` function as a catch-all fallback route.
-`opts.missing(pathname)` is called with the route pathname string and should return a stream like any other route.
-If the missing stream emits errors, these errors are serialized like any other stream error.

 Note that `plex` emits and consumes binary data, so whatever connection you pipe data through must be binary-capable.
 This can sometimes be a problem in the